TheMaryK/Telco_Customer_Churn_EXCEL/README.md

 1. Analyze churn distribution across demographics.
 2. Examine the relationship between churn and contract types, payment methods, tenure, and service usage.
 3. Identify key trends using visualizations.
-4. Design a dark-themed dashboard in Excel to display key insights visually.
+4. Design a light-themed dashboard in Excel to display key insights visually.
-5. Incorporated interactive filters, Key Insights & Recommendations into the dashboard.
+5. Incorporate interactive filters, key insights & recommendations into the dashboard.

 # TOOLS USED

-**Excel** – Data cleaning, analysis, and dashboard visualization
+**Excel** – Data cleaning, analysis, visualization and dashboard creation

 **GitHub**  – Project documentation and version control